ReaperOAK/KCAdashboard/public/api/endpoints/classroom/docs.md

   Adds new learning materials to a classroom for student access.

 - **add-session.php**
   Adds a new session (class/meeting) to a classroom schedule.
+Prevents a teacher from scheduling more than one class at the same time (overlapping sessions) across all their classrooms.
+If an overlap is detected, the API returns an error and the session is not created.

 - **add-student.php**
   Adds a student to a classroom, updating enrollment records.